Kyo woodworks & joinery Kyo sashimono

 Designs developed through history and culture

-A wealth of techniques bringing out the beauty of wood
+Techniques bringing out the beauty of wood

 What is Kyo woodworks & joinery ?